-After a successful 18-month pilot, the programme has been funded for a further 18-months.
+After a successful 18-month pilot, the programme is now in its third 18-month phase.
 Pause Bristol won’t meet all of the city’s need but it will give 20 women the opportunity to take a pause from the usual periods of chaos, anger and reaction to care proceedings and will create space for them to reflect, learn and aspire.
 Positive outcomes will look different for each woman on the programme but, rather than defining a woman in relation to any one issue, it will help each to focus on themselves and develop new skills and responses to build a more positive future.

 0117 440 6788